Cyber Security Engineering

 The degree program must include a minimum of 30 credits at the 3000-level or above in professional and technical courses earned at ISU in order to receive a B.S. in computer engineering.
 These 30 credits must include: CPRE 4910 Senior Design Project I and Professionalism, CPRE 4920 Senior Design Project II, and credits in the core professional curriculum and/or in technical electives.
 The Electrical and Computer Engineering Department requires a grade of C or better for any transfer credit course that is applied to the degree program.

 1. These university requirements will add to the minimum credits of the program unless the university-approved courses are also approved by the department to meet other course requirements within the degree program.
-U.S. cultures and communities (formerly U.S. diversity) and international perspectives courses may not be taken Pass/Not Pass but are used to meet the general education electives.
+U.S. cultures and communities and international perspectives courses may not be taken Pass/Not Pass but are used to meet the general education electives.

 2. See Basic Program for Professional Engineering Curricula for accepted substitutions for curriculum designated courses in the Basic Program.